-Tietzes Syndrome Casefile reveals a puzzling chest pain condition.
+Tietzes syndrome casefile reveals a puzzling chest pain condition.

-(collarbone-breastbone) more frequently in women than men.
+lump at the collarbone joint, more frequently in women than men.

-Tietze's Syndrome Casefile tells the story of a young woman with three years of unrelenting breastbone pain.
+Tietzes syndrome casefile tells the story of a young woman with three years of unrelenting breastbone pain.

 Her doctor made a diagnosis of Tietze's syndrome, the correct diagnosis in my opinion, but when his pills didn't help, he sent her to a physiotherapist.
 She didn't know the reason, but PT seemed to aggravate the condition.
 Hard manipulation in the midback certainly will worsen this condition, and is sometimes the primary cause of chest pain and Tietze's syndrome.

 Treat any anecdote with a pinch of salt!
 It's not scientifically admissible, but behind this Tietzes Syndrome CaseFile you may find a gem of truth that could be helpful.